Holydh/Descenders_VRmod/README.md

 ### If you want to easily switch between VR and non VR, make a backup or simply rename the "globalgamemanagers" file before installing this mod.
 This file is in "Descenders\Descenders_Data\", you can simply rename it into "globalgamemanagers.old" for example.

-- Download and extract Bepinex v5.4.21 in the game's root folder "Descenders" (in steam, right clic on the game / manage / browse local files).
-Bepinex v5.4.24 DL link : https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x64_5.4.21.0.zip
-- Launch the game once for Bepinex initialization.
 - Disable Depth of field and Bloom in the game graphics settings (to fix blurry vision and broken sun rays) then quit the game.
-- Download the VR mod and extract it in the game's root folder like for Bepinex, click yes when prompted to overwrite a file.
+- Download the VR mod and extract it in the game's root folder "Descenders" (in steam, right clic on the game / manage / browse local files), click yes when prompted to overwrite a file.

-VR mod DL link : https://github.com/Holydh/Descenders_VRmod/releases/download/v1.0.1/DescendersVRmod_v1.0.1.zip
+VR mod DL link : https://github.com/Holydh/Descenders_VRmod/releases/download/v1.0.2/DescendersVRmod_v1.0.2.zip

 That's it.
 Now connect your HMD and launch the game.
 If the VR view doesn't launch, add "-vrmode Oculus" or "-vrmode OpenVR" in the steam launch settings or on a shortcut of the game exe.